KrashLeviathan/browser_cli/doc/getting_started.md

 ## Style your CLI

 You can use the default stylings provided with the package, or you can make your own!
-Here are some of the id and class names used by browser_cli:
+Below are some (but not all) of the id and class names used by browser_cli.
+To get a more complete list, check out the `utils` library.

 ### id